 Think you can cut it on set of the next hit British feature film?
 Do you currently live in Yorkshire and Humber with less than six months experience working in the industry?

 APPLICATIONS TO THIS ROUND OF BOOTCAMP HAVE NOW CLOSED BUT WE WILL BE ANNOUNCING ANOTHER ONE IN AUTUMN 2016.
 TO ENSURE THAT YOU DON’T MISS IT, SIGN UP TO OUR NEWSLETTER

-The four day intensive programme, supported by Creative Skillset’s Film Skills Fund, aims to help new entrants make the leap from training to industry via a combination of sessions and first hand on set experience.
+Following the success of its spring 2016 Bootcamp, Screen Yorkshire is excited to announce that it is running a second edition this autumn supported by Creative Skillset’s Film Skills Fund!
+The three day intensive programme is designed to support new entrants to make the leap from training to industry via a combination of sessions and first hand on set experience.

 Screen Yorkshire’s Bootcamp is supported by Creative Skillset’s Film Skills Fund, which is funded by the BFI with National Lottery funds, through the Skills Investment Fund.
 After completing Bootcamp, participants will have a clearer idea of the UK film industry, with a greater knowledge of the roles and opportunities on offer and should be well placed to apply for the Creative Skillset Trainee Finder scheme.